-Stained glass "Mandarin Orange, Mandarin Orange, Mandarin Orange" / Original Painter and Supervisor : Kyoji Takubo / Center of Domestic Fright Arrival Lobby in Terminal Building, Matsuyama Airport / Installed at November 18, 2013 See Original Painting
+Stained glass "Mandarin Orange, Mandarin Orange, Mandarin Orange" / Original Drawer and Supervisor : Kyoji Takubo / Center of Domestic Fright Arrival Lobby in Terminal Building, Matsuyama Airport / Installed on November 18, 2013 See Original Painting

 Kyoji TakuboArtist, Visiting Professor of Tama Art UniversityI was born in Imabari City, Ehime prefecture.
 I entered Bancho kindergarten in Matsuyama City and Bancho Elementary School, and graduated from Uwajima City Uwatsu Elementary School as I crossed the prefecture in accordance with my father who was a banker.
-Then, after entereing Tama Art University, becoming a painter, and continuing my artist activities in Tokyo for over 20 years, I have continued production of which expression subjects are everyday scenes and buildings for so many years as 11 years in France and 11 years in Kagawa after returning to Japan.
+Then, I entered Tama Art University, became a painter, and continued my artist activities in Tokyo for over 20 years.
+After that, I have continued production work whose expression subjects are everyday scenes and buildings for so many years as 11 years in France and 11 years in Kagawa after coming back to Japan.

-I have believed my own sensibility as a painter so far more than anything else and have lived.
-Last year I had a solo exhibition in Matsuyama, an exhibition of my work at The Museum of Art, EHIME was held, and I was also asked to appear on NHK's program called "Extracurricular Welcome Senior", and I went on location at Uwa Elementary School.
-While visiting Ehime prefecture many times, I noticed that the place which has fostered my sensibility is Ehime scenery.
+I have lived with believing my own sensibility as a painter so far more than anything els.
+Last year I had a solo exhibition in Matsuyama and an exhibition of my work at The Museum of Art, EHIME, and also I went on location at Uwa Elementary School for the request of my appearance on NHK's program called "Extracurricular Welcome Senior".
+While visiting Ehime prefecture many times, I noticed that what has nurtured my sensibility is Ehime scenery.

 The most impressive landscape is the image of the mandarin oranges which are planted in the shady fields overlooking the blue sky and the beautiful sea.
-I thought that I wanted to leave this image as my work.
-This time, I got a offer about stained glass production for Matsuyama Airport, and then I expressed the sky, the sea and the oranges of Ehime prefecture that I imagined strongly, by the color and shape of the glass through the Ehime's sun light.
+While I wanted to leave this image as my work, I got an offer to produce a stained glass for Matsuyama Airport this time, and then I expressed the sky, the sea and the mandarin oranges of Ehime prefecture that I imagined strongly, by the color and shape of the glass through the Ehime's sun light.

-Aiming at sociality in art, I continued expressive acts in unique landscapes at specific places, such as designing buildings, reproducing ceramic murals and old chapels, etc. Since I thought that I would like to produce a stained glass before, I really enjoyed my work this time.
+Aiming at sociality in art, I have continued expression activities in unique landscapes at specific places, such as designing buildings, reproducing ceramic murals and old chapels, etc. Since I had wanteded to produce a stained glass for long years, I really enjoyed my work this time.

-It was fortunate for me that I was able to work with highly skilled craftsmen of technology, Meisters in CREARE Atami-Yugawara Studio, during the half-year work.
-I am very thankful to everyone at the studio who reflected my image of steadily rising on the work while repeating various experiments.
+It was fortunate for me that I was able to work with highly skilled craftsmen and Meisters in CREARE Atami-Yugawara Studio, during the half-year work.
+I deeply appreciate to everyone at the studio who reflected my image welling continuously on the work while repeating various experiments.

 The stained glass of Matsuyama Airport was planned by Japan Traffic Culture Association, and produced by "CREARE Atami-Yugawara Studio", under the supervision by Mr. Kyoji Takubo, an artist.

-In this spring, the production was started at the studio from Mr. Takubo's drawing the original drawing with full scale (about 7m width and 4m height) by a crayon fixed at the tip of a fishing rod.
+In this spring, the production was started at the studio from that Mr. Takubo drew the original drawing with full scale (about 7m width and 4m height) by a crayon fixed at the tip of a fishing rod.
 This huge original drawing became the full scale pattern as it was.
-After that, the staff of the studio proceed most of the work based on the original drawing usually, but in this work, Mr. Takubo made glass by himself according to the finished image, and expressed a unique color and texture in a complicated process called fusing technique, in which he overlapped 2 or 3 layers with glass or scattered glass powder called frit.
-After that, he did painting work "Stain" which became the etymology of stained glass on the heavy glass pieces in which the sensibility of the painter was expressed brilliantly, and he drawn with a pigment for glass by using paintbrush at the tip of a "fishing rod" which became trademark of the painter.
+After that, the staff of the studio proceed most of the work based on the original drawing usually, but in this work, Mr. Takubo made glass by himself according to his completion image, and expressed a unique color and texture in a complicated process called fusing technique, in which he overlapped glasses with 2 or 3 layers or scattered glass powder called frit.
+After that, he did a painting work called "Stain" which became the etymology of stained glass on the profound glass pieces in which the sensibility of the painter was expressed brilliantly, and he drew with pigment for glass by using paintbrush at the tip of a "fishing rod", which became a trademark of Mr. Takubo.

-For each piece of glass, a piece of handmade antique glass made by Lamberts company in German and Spectrum company in USA was used, and the whole work was completed by assembling about 3000 pieces of glass pieces.
+For each piece of glass, a piece of handmade antique glass made by Lamberts company in German or by Spectrum company in USA was used, and the whole work was completed by assembling about 3000 glass pieces.

 Governer Ehime Prefecture